-During the financial year under review, the Group has recorded a turnover of RM650.8 million, almost at par as compared to the previous financial year of RM655.5 million.
-The slightly lower turnover was mainly attributable to lower selling price in order to compete with aggressive importation of tinplate in the region.
-The sales volume has increased by 1.5% as compared to the previous financial year.
+During the financial year under review, the Group recorded a turnover of RM656.9 million, almost at par to the previous financial year of RM650.8 million.
+The slightly higher turnover was mainly attributable to a more competitive selling price as a result of weakening of Ringgit Malaysia against US Dollar during the year under review.
+Sales volume decreased slightly by 1.8% as compared to the previous financial year.

-The Group's profit before taxation of RM50.7 million for financial year ended 31 March 2014 was higher as compared to RM32.9 million in the previous financial year due to concentration of sales to the market sector with higher margin coupled with involvement actively in cost down activities.
+The Group's profit before exceptional items and taxation of RM57.2 million for the financial year ended 31 March 2015 was higher compared with RM50.7 million in the previous financial year due to concentration of sales in the market sector with higher margin coupled with active involvement in improvement programme and cost efficiency measures.